mathias-mortensen/P2X/README.txt

 	The terminal/cmd should open and start downloading and installing the necessary packages to run the model.
 3) Set parameters and choose model version.
 4) Press the "Run Model" botton.
 	The terminal/cmd should open and each operation is shown.
-When the model run is completed an Excel fil is created in the /Results_file folder
+When the model run is completed an Excel fil is created in the /Result files folder

 Model version options:
 Model version = 1 for deterministic model and no reserve market included